ajsaavedra/MarioMatch/README.md

 This project repo is ready to be used from Eclipse.

-In Eclipse go to: File/New/Project
+In Eclipse go to: File/New/Project.
+Select Java.

-Select Java

 Un-check "Use default location" and then click Browse and navigate to the top level directory with contains your source, libs, configs, etc.